Deitsch/angler/README.md

 ## Installation
 Angler is a python3 tool which uses the official openapi-generator under the hood, thus python3 ([brew](https://formulae.brew.sh/formula/python@3.9) | [python.org](https://www.python.org/downloads/)) and openapi-generator ([brew](https://formulae.brew.sh/formula/openapi-generator) | [npm](https://openapi-generator.tech/docs/installation/)) have to be installed.
 To install angler you may use brew or run it manually

 ### brew
+Add the [custom tap](https://github.com/Deitsch/homebrew-tap) which contains the Formula needed and then install it.
 ```
 brew tap deitsch/angler
 brew install deitsch/tap/angler